 This course provides a practical application of financial statement analysis used in decision making.
-Students will explore the annual report, develop financial analytical skills, and evaluate the operational performance of a company.
-Prerequisites: Prerequisite: ACG 2021 or APA 2121.
-Lecture Hours: 40.0, Lab Hours: 00.0
+Students will explore the annual report, develop financial analytical skills, evaluate the operational performance of a company, and make future projections.
+Prerequisites: ACG 2021 or APA 2121 Lecture Hours: 40 Lab Hours: 0